CSCfi/csc-user-guide/docs/data/Allas/using_allas/a_commands.md

 - **-p**, **--project _project_ID_** Retrieve data from the buckets of the defined project instead of the currently configured project.
 - **-f**, **--file _file_name_** Retrieve only a specific file or directory from the stored dataset. **Note:** Define the full path of the file or directory within the stored object.
 - **-t**, **-target _dir_name_** Create a new target directory and deposit the data there.

+## a-delete
+a-delete is used to remove data that has been uploaded to Allas service using the a-put command.
+The basic syntax of the comand is:
+<pre>a-delete object_name</pre>

+By default _a-delete_ asks user to confirm the removal of an object.
+This checking can be skipped with option `-f`.

+If you want to remove a bucket, you can use option `--rmb`. _a-delte_ can remove only empty buckets.